 XCS can be seen as some form of function approximator that segments the action-value function into overlapping regions.
 Each of these regions is defined by the condition of one classifier, which covers a region of a size that depends on the level of generality of the classifier's condition.
 Perhaps the closest resemblance to such a function approximator in RL is soft state aggregation.
 Ordinary state aggregation is a simple form of generalising function approximator where states are grouped together with one table entry used for each group [28].
-In soft state aggregation, the states are mapped into M>0 aggregates or clusters from cluster space \mathcal{X} , where each state s belongs to cluster s with probability s proposition to the clustering probabilities.
+In soft state aggregation, the states are mapped into M > 0 aggregates or clusters from cluster space $\mathcal{X}$ , where each state s belongs to cluster x with probability P(x|s) [24].
+This allows each state to be covered by several clusters.
+The value of a cluster generalises to all states in proportion to the clustering probabilities.